christopher192/large-language-model-project/pali-dictionary-project/README.md

 ## Pali Dictionary Project
 ### Introduction
 This project involves volunteer work to support part of development of the `digitalPālidictionary/dpd-db`, a resource for the `Sāsanārakkha Buddhist Sanctuary` Monk Training Centre.
-The goal is to enhance Pali language studies, sutta analysis, and Dhamma teachings through structured datasets, processing techniques and AI solution.
+The goal is to enhance Pali language studies, sutta analysis, and Dhamma teachings through structured datasets & documents, processing techniques and AI solution.

 ### Dataset Description
 1. `vocab_class_*.csv`